Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 07/22/2018

 |HomeKit||iota Only||iota Only|

-Nest Secure’s monitoring service is provided by MONI Security.
-Monitoring of Nest equipment through MONI is $34.99 per month plus the cost of equipment.
+Nest Secure’s monitoring service is provided by Brinks Security.
+Originally, service was offered by MONI before MONI, LiveWatch, and Brinks merged to form the Brinks brand.
+Monitoring of Nest equipment through Brinks is $29.00 per month plus the cost of equipment.
+If purchased through Brinks, equipment is only $299 for Nest Guard, two Nest Tags, and two Nest Detect Sensors.
 If you want a discount on Nest Secure services, your only option is to sign a contract.
-With a three-year contract, you’ll pay $24.99 per month.
-If you sign a one-year contract, the monthly monitoring fee is $29.99 per month.
+With a three-year contract, you’ll pay $19.00 per month; equipment remains at $299.

 Cellular backup is provided by T-Mobile.
 In fact, you can also buy everything through T-Mobile.
 If you sign a two-year contract for cellular service, T-Mobile will finance your Nest Secure purchase.
-They require $240 down and will charge $10 per month for 24 months via T-Mobile’s Equipment Installment Plan (FRP: $480).
+They require $20 down and $20 per month on T-Mobile’s Equipment Installment Plan (full retail price: $500).
 The equipment charge includes:

 - 1 Nest Guard base